 Quick Summary of My Flex Job

-Pros: You can reasonably figure out that the company isn't what its affiliates hype it up to be by carefully reading the terms and partner pages of the website.
+The Good: You can reasonably figure out that the company isn't what its affiliates hype it up to be by carefully reading the terms and partner pages of the website.
 Also, in case you do sign up with this company, there is a reasonable chance that you'll complete a sufficient number of trial offers to finally cash out of your account.

-Cons: MyFlexJob does not actually hire trial offer processors, unless you consider that you are the person who is actually processing your own trial offers.
+The Bad: MyFlexJob does not actually hire trial offer processors, unless you consider that you are the person who is actually processing your own trial offers.
 The PCBackUp software serves no purpose at your job with MyFlexJob, except to win the company a commission.
 You'll be hustling and wasting a lot of time while trying to make the required $50 payout limit on your account.

-Our Recommendation: Don't waste your time trying to earn the threshold level of $50 so you can finally cash out of your account.
+The Bottom Line: Don't waste your time trying to earn the threshold level of $50 so you can finally cash out of your account.
 There are better and faster methods for earning money from home.

 You may have encountered Sandy Sauve if you’ve clicked on various work-at-home opportunity ads, including this one:

 When you click on the ad, you are taken to the following screen and embedded video.
 Here, you meet Sandy Sauve, who tells you that she earns a full-time income working from home.
 This opportunity “does not cost anything to get started with, there’s no up-rate costs later, you don’t have buy things, and you don’t have to sell anything.”

 Welcome to My Flex Job

 When you input your name and email, you are taken to a second video page, where Sandy describes the work-from-home opportunity as requiring no person-to-person selling, out-of-pocket costs, cross-sells, up-sells, etc.